application-stacks/runtime-component-operator/doc/user-guide.md

 #### Advanced storage

-Application Stacks Operator allows users to provide entire `volumeClaimTemplate` for full control over automatically created `PersistentVolumeClaim`.
+Runtime Component Operator allows users to provide entire `volumeClaimTemplate` for full control over automatically created `PersistentVolumeClaim`.

 It is also possible to create multiple volume mount points for persistent volume using `volumeMounts` field as shown below.
 You can still use `storage.mountPath` if you require only a single mount point.